gorkemoji/android_packages_apps_News/README.md

 2. Reading the latest news automatically
 3. Exploring and adding to favorites to read easily
 4. Going to source of the news
-5. Works with News API Key
+5. Works with News API Key, you gotta get your own!
+6. Swipe to left to delete the news from favorites section!

 ## Used Technologies